 We needed to secure tight connection between the elements of the system - so that the information sent from the app would wind up in the database as it is supposed to and not the other way around.

-As a tool aimed at fighting hotel front desk check-in bottlenecks and streamlining the workflow - our primary goal while figuring out the design scheme was to make it seamless and completely intuitive.
+Our primary goal while figuring out the design scheme was to make it seamless and completely intuitive.

 We wanted to make a layout that would be instantly understandable for the majority of the client segments - from the tech illiterates to casual tech users to technauts.